datacarpentry/shell-genomics/_episodes/03-working-with-files.md

 **Shortcut:** If you hit "/" then "enter", `less` will  repeat the previous search. `less` searches from the current location and works its way forward.
+Scroll up a couple lines on your terminal to verify you are at the beginning of the file.
 Note, if you are at the end of the file and search for the sequence "CAA", `less` will not find it.
 You either need to go to the beginning of the file (by typing `g`) and search again using `/` or you can use `?` to search backwards in the same way you used `/` previously.